Loans originated (pa)

 Quite obviously a big part of the decision to stay or switch banks centres on who offers better rates and the cost of staying (conversion fee) vs. cost of refinancing (legal fee and valuation fee).
 However, you may also want to explore the different loan features offered by various banks in Singapore which may sometimes outweigh the slight difference in rates per se.

-Our observation from the collective experience of all our clients over the years has pointed to an obvious fact – it does not pay to stay loyal to the same bank who usually offers the lowest interest rate to acquire new customers to the bank.
-This is a fact-of-life across all industries.
+Our observation from the collective experience of all our clients over the years has pointed to an obvious fact – it does not pay to stay loyal to the same bank which usually offers the lowest interest rate to new customers of the bank.
+This is a fact-of-life that spans all industries.
+So it pays to work with a professional mortgage broker who can compare for you the best home loan rates in Singapore before you sign.

 How to choose between fixed rate home loan and floating rate home loan?

-There are at least 6 factors to consider when choosing between fixed or floating rate home loan:
+There are at least 6 factors to consider when choosing between fixed rate home loan or floating rate home loan (or ARM – adjustable rate mortgage):

 How low will SIBOR go in 2020?